moshix/UTS/README.md

 This video by Rene' Ferland shows how to install Amdahl UTS and how to operate it.
 It's quite a fascianting operating system. https://youtu.be/k56qLxG-sUM

+Among the programmers working on UNIX v6 and it's twin brother UTS were Eric Schmidt (yes the chairman of Google) and Tom Lyon @aka_pugs on Twitter.

 Installation
 ============